 A good meditation requires a focused mind and the ability to ignore all distractions, inner and external.

-You would not reach far if you allow every thought, sound or physical sensation to distract your attention and take it away from the meditation.
+You would not reach far, if you allow every thought, sound or physical sensation distract your attention and take it away from the meditation.

 - Can you ignore all the thoughts that pop up into your mind when you sit down to meditate?

-- Can you ignore the voices and noises around you?
+- Are you able you ignore the voices and noises around you?

-- Can you ignore itching, contracted muscles or any pain in the body?
+- Do you have the patience to ignore itching, contracted muscles or any pain in the body?

 - Can you ignore all the memories that well up from within you and occupy your attention?